aawaheed/magic/README.md

 ## Also a web server

-In addition to this, Magic is also a web server, allowing you to _instantly deploy_ everything, without compilation requirements, build processes, complex pipeline connectors, etc. So literally, the process is as follows;
+Magic is also a web server, allowing you to _instantly deploy_ everything, without compilation, build processes, complex pipeline connectors, etc. So literally, the process is as follows;

 1. Create your prompt
 2. Press enter